pradeepsk13/vsdsram_sky130_1.8V/README.md

 #  Schematics and Prelayout Simulations

- To perform simulations enter the following command to change present working directory to "prelayout"and later following commands to simulate.
+ To perform simulations, enter the following command to change present working directory to "prelayout".
+Follow later mentioned commands to simulate each netlist.
  ~~~
    $ cd VSD_SRAM-master/Simulation/Prelayout
  ~~~